ZeviYS/EEE3095S-WP6-Extra/README.md

-## A Simple Server with Python Flask
+## A Simple Server with Python Flask - NO LONGER A TUTORIAL REPO

 This is a simple skeleton Flask server project that works on any of the devices supported by [balena][balena-link].